andreastyro/AMLS_SN24118409/README.md

 # AMLS_SN24118409
 AMLS Report

 The files are organized as such.
 Each letter folder contains two python files, the Task_X.py files, were they solve the task on their own and the Model_CNN.py files that have a refactored version of the code that can be imported to the main.py file.
 Moreover, the main.py file imports the BreastMNIST_CNN.py and BloodMNIST_CNN.py files to use.
 The datasets folder contains a .gitkeep file in order to be pushed to the repository as empty directories cannot exist in GitHub.
+The files in letter folders, import the breastmnist and bloodmnist dataset respectively and download it.

 The packages required to run the code are torch, torchvision, medmnist, matplotlib, sys and pathlib.